 Diversity in Harmony - Western Mongolia

-Western Mongolia has a unique combination of desert, steppe, taiga, tundra and mountains.
+West Mongolia has a unique combination of desert, steppe, taiga, tundra and mountains.
 This land is home to many ethnic groups that have lived together in harmony since ancient times.
 Diverse in wildlife and people, western Mongolia has rich history of traditional dances(biyelgee), throat singing(khoomei), and tsuur(flute-like instrument) inherited from ancestors.

 Roof of Mongolia Altai Tavan Bogd Mountain

-Altai Tavan Bogd mountain of the Altai mountain Range is located on the western edge of Mongolia and is the highest peak in the country.
+Altai Tavan Bogd mountain of the Altai mountain Range is located on the west Mongolia and is the highest peak in the country.
 Mongolians call it “the roof of the country”.
 Altai Tavan Bogd has five high peaks (tavan means five in Mongolian), which have three large interconnected glaciers.
 The largest is the Potanin Glacier, which is 14 km long.
 This area’s climate is extremely unpredictable.
 You may observe four seasons in one day: the sun will shine, but then it may snow or rain.
 In 1996, this area officially became protected Natural Park.
 Since 2012, the mountain range has been nationally sacred and the Mongolian president visits the mountain for worship each year.

 “A Flower of The Sky” Hidden in Kharkhiraa Turgen Mountains